EnkhtushigNamkhai/mvp-starter/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  >Allowing people to analyze the sentiment and the emotions behind their text.
+Gives the user the top 3 possible personality types based on the written content.
+If, for example, a student was reaching out to a recruiter, it would be very helpful for the student to understand the sentiments and personalities attached to the email that he/she is sending.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

 ## Problem ##
   > Describe the problem your product solves.
+  > People in the professional setting debating whether their email is friendly enough,

 ## Solution ##
   > Describe how your product elegantly solves the problem.